Building your first docker image for Windows

 Your output should look similar to what is shown below:

-3. Create a folder with your preference name whereever you prefer.
-I will use c:\docker\ for demonstration purpose.
+Step 3: Create a folder with your preference name whatever you prefer.
+I will use c:\docker\ for demonstration purposes.

 mkdir c:\docker